Attention: Submit an Employer Annual Reporting Form to OLSE

 - Conspicuously post the Official FCO Notice in every workplace/jobsite under the employer’s control.

-- Before taking adverse action such as failing/refusing to hire, discharging, or not promoting an individual based on a conviction history or unresolved arrest, give the individual an opportunity to present evidence that the information is inaccurate, the individual has been rehabilitated, or other mitigating factors (following procedures outlined in Police Code Section 4909 or Administrative Code Section 12T.4).
+- Before taking adverse action such as failing/refusing to hire, discharging, or not promoting an individual based on a conviction history or unresolved arrest, give the individual an opportunity to present evidence that the information is inaccurate, the individual has been rehabilitated, or other mitigating factors (following procedures outlined in Police Code Section 4909 or L.E.C.
+Article 142.4).

 - Provide yearly compliance reports to the OLSE.